 Pretty much every vintage runner we own is one that we have ordered online, never having seen them in person.
 Generally, we’ve had great luck.
 But it’s always kind of a gamble because you can’t fully trust a photo to show you what something truly looks like in person (especially under the specific lighting conditions of your space versus theirs – plus your computer monitor’s brightness can alter things too, etc).

 It might arrive and look darker in person.
 It may be a bit more worn when you actually lay eyes on it.
 The colors may be a smidge yellower or grayer or whatever.
 But as long as you understand that up front and are willing to adjust your expectations and stay flexible, we generally think buying secondhand rugs online is a GREAT OPTION.
-We’ve used that method to buy a big area rug for the duplex master bedroom, as well as a runner for our kitchen, and another runner for the pink house’s kitchen (seen below).
+We’ve used that method to buy a big area rug for this duplex bedroom, as well as a runner for our kitchen, and another runner for the pink house’s kitchen (seen below).

-But a few months ago we bought a rug for our master bathroom/closet that looked like a muted peachy-pink color in the listing photo… and when it arrived, it looked yellower and just generally dingier than we expected.
+But a few months ago we bought a rug for our bathroom/closet that looked like a muted peachy-pink color in the listing photo… and when it arrived, it looked yellower and just generally dingier than we expected.
 Could it have been our dimmer indoor lighting versus the outdoor shot they used in the listing?
 Sure!
 (Sidenote: any rug photo taken outside is usually brighter and more colorful than the same rug photographed inside).
 But the long and short of it is that it didn’t quite look like we hoped it would when it landed in the bathroom.
-The photo below is a bad iPhone picture that we took when it arrived (we were debating putting it in front of our vanity or in our master closet – which, spoiler alert, is where it now lives).
+The photo below is a bad iPhone picture that we took when it arrived (we were debating putting it in front of our vanity or in our closet – which, spoiler alert, is where it now lives).

 And we LOVE IT NOW.
 But it took a little elbow grease to get there.
 Here’s how it all went down.